byui-cs/CS345-course/week12/experiment.md

 # Teach 12 : Experimentation for White Paper

-This is a continuation of our White Paper assignment.
-We will be working on the Gather step here.
+We will be working on the Gather step here of the white paper.

 Your white paper must report on actual data you collected.
 To facilitate this, two programs will be provided: `experimentCPU.c` and `experimentIO.cpp`.
 Run these programs and collect data for your paper.